Student and summer programs for undergraduates, high school students and teachers

 • take part in formal course work

 Prior research experience is not necessary, and students of all undergraduate levels are encouraged to apply.
-Contact Bethany Reid, program coordinator with specific questions regarding this program.
+Contact Angie Watts, program coordinator with specific questions regarding this program.

 Phone: (210) 567-4220

-This eight-week research program is designed for highly motivated college undergraduate students with a keen interest in research careers in biomedical science.
+This ten-week research program is designed for highly motivated college undergraduate students with a keen interest in research careers in biomedical science.

 The Department of Physiology offers an exciting and diverse array of research areas, geared toward understanding the cellular and molecular underpinnings of human physiology.
 We seek to understand how these factors influence whole organism physiology using a number of novel model systems and cutting edge technologies.